Summer-Field/Summer-Field/README.md

-### Yo Bro! 👋 You've just found Field! 🎉
+### Yoho Bro!!! 👋 You've just found Field! 🎉

 #### About Me

 - Open Source Enthusiast🤩.
 - Undergraduate [@University of Electronic and Science Technology of China](https://en.uestc.edu.cn/)👨🏼‍🎓 majored in Software Engineering💻.
 - Intern👷🏼‍♂️ [@Bytedance](https://github.com/bytedance) working on OSS Infra.
-- Crazy about guitar🎸 & basketball🏀, dreaming to be a great guitarist.
+- Crazy about guitar🎸 & basketball🏀, dreaming to be a great guitarist!
 - Learning things realated to [CNCF](https://www.cncf.io/), all cloud-native!

 #### About my life